Classical spin liquids from frustrated Ising models in hyperbolic space

 Compared to the planar triangular-lattice Ising antiferromagnet, where single spin flips within the ground-state manifold are possible, the minimum flippable motif in the hyperbolic $\{3,7\}$ case is pair flips.
 This is related to the coordination number being odd.

 The dimer mapping can also be used to derive the following expression for the ground-state energy \cite{suppl}

 where the number of vertices ($N$), edges ($N_E$) and plaquettes ($N_P$) of the lattice are related by Euler's characteristic for planar graphs, $N-N_E+N_P = 1$; this differs by unity from the literature since our definition of plaquettes excludes the outside.
 For our hyperbolic lattice we can obtain closed expressions for $N$, $N_E$, and $N_P$ based on its iterative construction.
-This eventually leads to the result \cite{suppl}
+This eventually leads to \cite{suppl}

 valid for large $n$ where $n$ denotes the number of lattice layers, and $\delta_n$ is one if $n$ is divisible by three and zero otherwise.
-The ground-state energy hence approaches $(-JN)$ for $N\to\infty$, in agreement with Fig.~\ref{fig:energy_vs_T}.
+The ground-state energy hence approaches $(-JN)$ for $N\to\infty$, in agreement with the numerical results in the SM \cite{suppl}.

 \paragraph{Classical spin liquid.---} Our analytical and numerical data for the antiferromagnetic Ising model on type-A hyperbolic lattices are consistent with the presence of a classical spin liquid: This is indicated by the absence of a thermal phase transition, by the absence of global long-range order at $T=0$, and by a finite residual entropy density.
 The realization of a spin liquid in the present setting is non-trivial, as the open boundary is less frustrated than the bulk.
 Given that the fraction of boundary sites is finite in the $N\to\infty$ limit, $N_{\rm bnd}/N \to 0.62$ for $\{3,7\}$ type-A hyperbolic tilings \cite{suppl}, the system under consideration is only partially frustrated.
 This is reflected in the residual entropy, $s_{\rm res}=0.102(1)$, being smaller than that for the planar triangular-lattice Ising model, $s_{\rm res}=0.32306$ \cite{wannier50}.